sureshmelvinsigera/ecommerce-project/README.md

 Please enter the password: UDwh&AWD72g24
 ```

-#### customer is looking at all the products from the third-party sellers and the site owner
+#### The customer is looking at all the products from the third-party sellers and the site owner

 ```
 Customer Menu  Add to shopping cart